 How Does It Work with Your Own Domain?

-As we mentioned above, the “Start” and “Grow” plans give you the option of using your own domain.
+The “Start” and “Grow” plans, on the other hand, give you the option of using your very own domain name (e.g. mywebsite.com).
 If you register it through Jimdo, the first year is free of charge.
-From the second year onward, you will be charged $20, which is reasonable if not amazingly cheap.
+From the second year onward, you will be charged $20 (yearly), which is reasonable but not amazingly cheap.

 If you want to be able to use several email accounts with your domain, we recommend looking into Namecheap or Zoho Workplace.
 This will help you save some costs compared to Google’s pricey G Suite, which costs $60 every year for each email address.